giangstrider/pinecone/README.md

 - SQL templating: using Pinecone's define variable to dynamically replace itself value at run time (such as \${yesterday}, ${last_6_months} ...)
 - Numeric reconciliation and String like reconciliation.
 - Rolling back your entire's workflow definition to any specific point of time.

+**Note**: The intention going forward enable user to interact with Pinecone through the Dashboard, rather via CLI approach currently.
+If you want to contribute to building a Dashboard, let me know.

 # Core Concepts
 The basic idea of Pinecone is the central place for executing a set of reconciliation queries against many data sources and compare them with your own definition and decide what to do with the compared result.
 This is called Reconciliation Workflow.